Priyanshii11/Priyanshii11/README.md

 <h2 align="center">Hey👋, I'm Priyanshii from India.</h2>
 <br clear="both">

-<p align="center">Currently, I am a graduate with a Bachelor's Degree (BCA) from the University of Allahabad, actively working on various projects in Android development and UI/UX design.</p>
+<h4 align="center">Currently, I am a graduate with a Bachelor's Degree (BCA) from the University of Allahabad, actively working on various projects in Android development and UI/UX design.</h4>
 <br>

 <h2 align="left">👩‍💻  About Me</h2>